clojure-finance/HKU-TDLEG-website/content/md/posts/2021-12-19-Blog-Post-LIN-Maoran/2021-12-19-Blog-Post-LIN-Maoran.md

-{:title  "Initial Ideas about the Signaling Game Model for Clojuring" :layout :post
+{:title  "Initial Ideas About the Signaling Game Model for Clojuring" :layout :post
  :author "LIN Maoran"}